-Trustees could not enter the Alumni Memorial Building without passing a large upright coffin with the words "Death of Higher Education" tacked to the front.
-The coffin was Student Government's idea, accentuating their point that higher education should be as close to free as possible, in accordance with the state constitution.
+Trustees could not enter the Alumni Memorial Building sentour passing a large uporphir coffin sith the words.
+Death of Higher Education' neked to the front.
+The coffin was Student Government's ideal accentuating their point that higher education should be as close to free as possible, in accordance with the state constitution.

-The Board of Trustees passed the proposed campus-based tuition increase of \$400 Friday; Student President Darryl Willie submitted the lone "no" vote.
+The Board of Trustees passed the proposed campus-based tuition increase of \$400 Friday.
+Student President Darryl Willie submitted the lone "not" bute.

-The 9-1 vote does not, however, ensure that students will pay \$400 more in tuition next semester.
-"The Board of Governors can trump your actions today," Chancellor Marye Anne Fox said.
+The 9-1 vote dors not, however, ensure that students will pay \$400 more in tuition next semester.
+The Board of Governors can trump your actions today," Chancellor Marye Anne Fox said.

-The UNC System Board of Governors will meet March 6 to set tuition rates for all 16 UNC schools for the fall semester.
-Among possible plans to be considered by the BOG: the \$400 increase approved by the NCSU trustees; a 10 percent across-the-board increase, along with possible campus-initiated increases of up to \$250, which would amount to a total increase of \$480 at NCSU; or the \$400 NCSU increase, along with a 4.8 percent across-the-board increase, a total NCSU increase of \$510.
+The UNC: System Board of Governors will meet March fo not visition rates for all 16 UNC schools for the fall semester.
+Among possible plans to be considered by the BOG the 85400 increase approved by the NGSU frusters; a To percent across-the-board increase, along with possible campus-initiated increases of up to \$250, which would amount to a total increase of \$540 at NGSU; or the \$500 NGSU increase, along with a \$4.8 percent across-the-board increase, a total NGSU increase of \$510.